Typhoon Vera: Meteorological history

 Vera only maintained peak intensity for roughly twelve hours, but still remained a powerful tropical cyclone.
 With very little change in strength, the typhoon tracked northwestward throughout September 24.
 Due to the influence of a nearby high-pressure area, Vera began to gradually curve and rapidly accelerate northward towards Japan.
 At 0900 UTC on September 26, Vera made its first landfall on Honshu, just west of Shionomisaki.
-At the time, the typhoon had maximum sustained winds of 260 km/h (160 mph), equivalent to a Category 5 tropical cyclone, and a barometric pressure of 920 mbar (hPa; 27.17 inHg).
+At the time, the typhoon had maximum sustained winds of 260 km/h (160 mph), equivalent to a Category 5 super typhoon, and a barometric pressure of 920 mbar (hPa; 27.17 inHg).
 Vera traversed the Japanese island rather quickly at a speed 61 km/h (38 mph), and emerged into the Sea of Japan at 1530 UTC that day.
 Despite its short stint over land, the terrain greatly weakened the tropical cyclone.
 Tracking into a westerly wind flow, Vera was forced eastward, resulting in a second landfall near Sakata, Honshu, with an intensity equivalent to that of a Category 1 hurricane.
 Vera re-emerged into the North Pacific Ocean late on September 26, having weakened due to advection of cold air in addition to continued land interaction.
 At 0600 UTC on September 27, the JTWC analyzed the typhoon to have weakened to tropical storm intensity.
 The warning center discontinued its periodic monitoring of the system, as Vera had begun to transition into an extratropical cyclone.
 Consequently, the JMA officially reclassified the system as an extratropical storm at 1200 UTC that day.
 Vera's extratropical remnants continued to persist and track eastward for the next two days before the JMA last noted the storm at 1200 UTC on September 29.